RannyLike/RannyLike/README.md

 - 👋 Hi, I’m @RannyLike
-- 👀 I’m interested in ...
+- 👀 I’m interested in Game modding
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Nothing as of yet
 - 📫 How to reach me steam/gamebanana
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i'm a human
+- ⚡ Fun fact: I don't even know how to create a repository

 <!---
 RannyLike/RannyLike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.